SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 *I'm pink.*

-*I came over to help Twilight in the middle of her studying to ask me out.*
+*I came over to help Twilight just as she was studying to ask me out.*

 The books were about me.